Koala633/hostbase/README.md

 iw list | grep "Supported interface modes" -A 8

 If there is compatibility you will show that:

 Supported interface modes:

 		 * IBSS

 		 * managed

 		 * AP

 		 * AP/VLAN

 		 * WDS

 		 * monitor

 		 * mesh point

-If your card is not compatible with hostapd you will only can use the sample attack with airbase-ng and you can go directly to Step 3.
+If your card is not compatible with hostapd you will only can use the sample attack with airbase-ng and you can go directly to ----> Step 3.

+For user which have a compatible wifi card with hostapd.First remover older version of hostapd

+apt-get remove hostapd

-For user which have a compatible wifi card with hostapd.Download the latest version and compile it: wget http://hostap.epitest.fi/releases/hostapd-2.6.tar.gz tar -zxf hostapd-2.6.tar.gz cd /root/hostapd-2.6/hostapd
+Then download the latest version and compile it: wget http://hostap.epitest.fi/releases/hostapd-2.6.tar.gz tar -zxf hostapd-2.6.tar.gz cd /root/hostapd-2.6/hostapd